 The use of cannabis as a medicine has been around for centuries.
 The first written record of using marijuana for healing dates back to the 15th century, BCE in China.
-Humanity has been using marijuana as a medicine ever since.
-Many states in the country are now declaring it legal for medical use, those who suffer from various diseases and conditions are looking to relieve their symptoms.
+Humanity has been using marijuana as medicine ever since.
+Many states in the country are now declaring it legal for medical use, and those who suffer from various diseases and conditions are looking to relieve their symptoms.

 One of those conditions is Multiple Sclerosis.
 It affects an estimated 2.3 million people globally, with 200 new diagnoses each week in the United States alone.

 Multiple sclerosis is an immune-mediated disease where the body’s immune system attacks myelin and nerve fibers found in the central nervous system.
 Myelin is the fatty substance that surrounds and insulates nerve fibers.
 The immune system then attacks the cells which make the myelin.
 The damaged areas form scar tissue, which gives the disease its name; multiple areas of scarring or multiple sclerosis.

 The symptoms of multiple sclerosis are varied and unpredictable.
 No two people have the exact same experience, and progression can even fluctuate over time.
 One person may not feel more than a few symptoms, while another can experience a lot more.
 The more common symptoms of MS include:

 - Difficulties with gait while walking

 - Bladder problems